DaveBenham/VenomModules/README.md

 ### MIX SOLO EXPANDER

-Provides buttons to solo one or more of the numbered mix channels.
+Provides buttons and CV inputs to solo one or more of the numbered mix channels.
 If none of the solo buttons are lit, then the expander has no effect.
 If at least one solo button is lit (bright green), then all channels that are not lit are muted.
 Numbered channels on a Mute expander are ignored if at least one solo button is lit.

+The CV inputs function as Schmitt triggers, switching to high when the voltage rises to 1 volt or more, and switching to low when dropping to 0.1 volt or less.

+A context menu on the main Mix module determines whether the CV inputs function as gates or triggers.
+By default the CV functions as a gate, meaning the solo is turned on when the CV goes high, and turns off when the CV goes low.
+If configured as a trigger, then the solo state toggles on or off each time the CV transitions to high.

+Manual button presses can override the CV inputs - every button press is guaranteed to toggle the solo state.

 Since Solo and Mute are applied at the same time, they must be adjacent if both expanders are used.
 It does not matter which appears first.